Pre-Conference Training Workshop

 Federico Perali

-President SITES and University of Verona
+President of SITES and University of Verona

 11.30 – 12.10